 Like you’ve never seen before, we cover all Phuket Beaches below.
 Yes, no kidding, we really cover 54 or all Phuket Beaches !

 You’ll see in all the beaches to follow that Phuket has a wide range of different beach types to match the interests of every kind of visitor.
-Whether you like to be in the center of the action, or on the outskirts enjoying a peaceful day under towering trees with a soft breeze blowing, you’ll find the perfect kind of Phuket beach for you as you watch this video.
+Whether you like to be in the center of the action, or on the outskirts enjoying a peaceful day under towering trees with a soft breeze blowing, you’ll find the perfect kind of Phuket beach for you by browsing through all the 54 Phuket Beaches pages.

 Click on a tab below to get all the information on your preferred Phuket Beaches – including extensive photo gallery and on-site video footage.
 You find comprehensive beach information such as: available beach facilities (showers, restrooms, lifeguard, sunbeds, umbrellas etc.); exact beach location (including GPS Data and google map link); distance to major places in Phuket (Patong, Central Festival Mall, Phuket Airport); direction the beach is facing; beach length and width; estimated beach area; beach quality (water, sand and ocean bottom); available beach activities; and many interesting Phuket beach facts on top of all of this information!